ballerina-platform/module-ballerinax-azure-storage-service/README.md

 * An Azure account and subscription.
 If you don't have an Azure subscription, [sign up for a free Azure account](https://azure.microsoft.com/free/).

-* A Stroage Service Account.
+* A stroage service account.
-If you don't have [a service bus namespace](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal), learn how to create your azure storage service account.
+If you don't have [azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal), learn how to create your azure storage service account.

 * Java 11 Installed